xtext/xtext-gradle-plugin/intellij.md

 ------------------

 ### I want to test against an existing IntelliJ installation
-Leave out the ideaVersion and specify a path instead
+Leave out the ideaVersion and specify a path instead.

 ```groovy
 ideaDevelopment {